taldcroft/asciitable/README.rst

 asciitable
 ======================
-An extensible ASCII table reader and writer.
+An extensible ASCII table reader and writer for Python 2 and 3.

 Asciitable can read and write a wide range of ASCII table formats via built-in Extension Reader Classes: